Truck Accident Lawyer in Portland, Oregon

 What are the Most Common Causes of Truck Accidents in Portland, Oregon?

-Because of the weight and size of large trucks, the Federal Motor Carrier Safety Administration requires all drivers to pass both written and driving tests to obtain the necessary commercial driver’s licenses before getting behind the wheel of a semi-truck.
+Large trucks are heavy and big.
+Because of this, the Federal Motor Carrier Safety Administration requires all drivers to pass written and driving tests.
+They must do this to get a commercial driver’s license before driving a semi-truck.

-Further, they regulate the driver’s hours of service, driving records, and employment by placing strict Federal guidelines on the trucking companies that employ them.
+They also control the driver’s work hours, driving records, and job status.
+They do this by setting strict Federal rules for the trucking companies that hire them.

-They also implement procedures and systems for maintenance and loading requirements to help keep the general public safe from the many moving parts of the trucking industry.
+They also set up procedures and systems for maintenance and loading.
+This helps keep the public safe from the many moving parts of the trucking industry.

-Unfortunately, even with all the checks and balances, negligence remains the leading factor in truck accidents in Oregon and across the country.
+Sadly, even with all the safety measures, negligence is still the main cause of truck accidents in Oregon and the U.S.

 That includes: